How to Cache in Mobile Hybrid IoT Networks?: Content Delivery Routing Protocol in Mobile Hybrid IoT Networks

-In this section, we describe our routing protocol to deliver content objects to requesting nodes.
-Due to the node mobility, our routing protocol is basically built upon the nearest neighbor multihop routing scheme in~\cite{c1} and reconstructed for our cache-enabled setting accordingly.
-For multihop transmission, the network of unit area is divided into $a(n)^{-1}$ square routing cells of equal size, where $a(n)=\Omega\left(\frac{\log n}{n}\right)$ and $a(n)=O(1)$, so that each routing cell has at least one node with high probability (whp) (see \cite{c8} for the details).
-We implement a multihop routing strategy for content delivery based on routing cells and SBS cells whose size is $a(n)$ and $b(n)$, respectively.
+In this section, we describe our routing protocol to deliver content objects to requesting mobile devices.
+Due to the device mobility, our routing protocol is basically built upon the nearest neighbor multihop routing scheme in~\cite{c1} and reconstructed for our cache-enabled setting accordingly.
+For multihop transmission, the network of unit area is divided into $a(n)^{-1}$ square routing cells of equal size, where $a(n)=\Omega\left(\frac{\log n}{n}\right)$ and $a(n)=O(1)$, so that each routing cell has at least one mobile device with high probability (whp) (see \cite{c8} for the details).

+We implement a multihop routing strategy for content delivery based on {\em routing cells} and {\em femto cells} whose size is $a(n)$ and $b(n)$, respectively.
 Each routing cell is activated regularly once every $1+c$ time slots to avoid any collision, where $c>0$ denotes a small integer independent of $n$.
-Similarly, each SBS cell is activated regularly once every $1+c$ time slots.
+Similarly, each femto cell is activated regularly once every $1+c$ time slots.

-Our content delivery routing protocol operates depending on the network topology, i.e., the initial geographic distance between a requesting node and its closest holder.
-The requesting node first finds its closest holder (in the Euclidean distance) of the desired content object among $A_m$ nodes and $B_m$ SBSs.
+The requesting mobile device first finds its closest holder (in the Euclidean distance) of the desired content object among $A_m$ devices and $B_m$ FAPs.
 Then, a requesting message is delivered to the closest holder along the adjacent routing cells via multihop in forward direction, which corresponds to the first phase of the content delivery.
-Similarly, the desired content object chases the requesting node moving according to the RWMM via multihop in backward direction, which corresponds to the second phase.
+Similarly, the desired content object chases the requesting device moving according to the RWMM via multihop in backward direction, which corresponds to the second phase.
 Each time slot is divided into two sub-slots.
 The first and second phases of the content delivery procedure are activated during the first and the second sub-slots, respectively.
-For the case where the requesting node is inside the transmission range of any holder of the desired content object, the request will be served using single-hop transmission within one time slot.
+For the case where the requesting mobile device is inside the transmission range of any holder of the desired content object, the request will be served using single-hop transmission within one time slot.
+The detailed content delivery procedure is described as follows: